-OpenClaw + Ollama: 2026 Self-Hosted AI Agents
+OpenClaw + Ollama Production Config: Local AI Agents (2026)

 Running AI agents on someone else's infrastructure means sending every prompt, every document, and every decision through a third-party API.
 For teams that care about privacy, cost control, or simply want to own their stack — self-hosting is the answer.